 To make it easy to recognize buckets later on, best use a naming convention like this:

 - mybucket-input (private) > used for master video's.

-- mybucket-hls (public) > used for video segments and m3u8 manifests.
+- mybucket-hls (private) > used for video segments and m3u8 manifests.

 Creating buckets in S3 is easy.
 Once you are in the S3 service, click on Create bucket:

 Give a bucket name and select the Region closest to you: